uccser/cs-field-guide/text/chapters/en-algorithms.md

 # Algorithms

-{panel type="teacher-note" summary="Cirriculum guides for Algorithms"}
+{panel type="teacher-note" summary="Curriculum guides for Algorithms"}
 The following assessment plans also cover this material:

 **New Zealand - AS91074 (1.44)**